Cross-Project Flakiness: A Case Study of the OpenStack Ecosystem: Causes of Inconsistent Flakiness (RQ3)

 In total, \fix{98} cases exhibit inconsistent flakiness primarily due to event-related causes.
 For instance, flakiness was observed when the backend server was down at a particular time in an API test.
 A related bug report~\cite{bug_1833757} stated:

 Another example of event-related flakiness occurred in a scenario test due to temporarily unavailable resources.
 The error log indicated:

 This type of flakiness tends to occur repeatedly within a short timeframe.
-We then investigate whether the failure rates of the flaky jobs for these flaky tests differed significantly from the flakiness possibly caused by race conditions.
+We then investigate whether the failure rates of the flaky jobs for these flaky tests differed significantly from the flakiness possibly caused by race conditions \minor{in CI}.
 We define the flaky range as the duration from the first identified instance of flakiness to the latest recorded instance in our data set for each flaky job.
 This range provides perspective on the persistence of flaky behavior over time and across projects.
 We then examine differences in failure rates within, before, and after the flaky range of each job by performing a Mann-Whitney test~\cite{mann1947} (two-tailed, unpaired, $\alpha = 0.05$).
 To measure the effect size, we also apply Cliff's $\delta$~\cite{cliff1993dominance}, a non-parametric effect size measure.
 Effect size is characterized as \emph{negligible} if $\delta < 0.147$, \emph{small} if $0.147 \leq |\delta| <0.33$, \emph{medium} if $0.33 \leq |\delta| <0.474$, \emph{large} if $0.474 \leq | \delta|$~\cite{romano:2006}.

-\textbf{Observation 7. \ul{Inconsistent flakiness caused by race conditions has significantly increased the failure rates.}} Figure~\ref{fig:timing} indicates that failure rates of flaky jobs within the flaky range are significantly higher than before and after the flaky range.
+\textbf{\minor{\textit{Observation 7.}} \minor{\ul{Inconsistent flakiness caused by race conditions in CI has significantly increased the failure rates.}}} Figure~\ref{fig:timing} indicates that failure rates of flaky jobs within the flaky range are significantly higher than before and after the flaky range.
 The Cliff's $\delta$ of the before and within the flaky range is \emph{medium}.
 We find a \emph{small} effect between within and after the flaky range.
 This confirms our qualitative exploration, where the principal cause happened in a short timeframe.

-Furthermore, \fix{23} cases exhibit inconsistencies related to dependency issues.
+\minor{Beyond event-related issues}, \fix{23} cases exhibit inconsistencies related to dependency issues.
 A notable example involves a version bump issue, where developers rechecked the patch (triggering the failed job to execute again on the Gerrit platform) with an inline comment for a flaky full-stack test:

 Inconsistently flaky tests may also be caused by the temporary disabling of test cases when a dependent project transitions to an unmaintained branch~\cite{unmaintained}.
 For instance, a developer rechecked the patch set with the following comment to another review: